ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0230_CreateOrg1MSPSidebar1c.png)

 **Step 5.5:** Save the exported JSON file in a location that you can remember.
-This example shows it being saved to a folder named *json* that was created already.
+The sample screenshot below shows it being saved to a folder named *json* that was created already.
 You can use the file save window to create a new folder to match this name if you would like, although it isn't strictly necessary for this lab.

 !!!note
        You probably won't need this saved file for this lab if you use the same browser window for the duration of the lab, but the saved file may be necessary if, for whatever reason, you do have to use a new browser window or session, so go ahead and save it!